God’s Children and the Seven Plagues

-The final plagues are called “the seven last plagues” (Revelation 15:1) which are similar to the ten plagues that fell upon Egypt during the time of Moses.
+The “seven plagues (Revelation 15:1) are similar to the ten plagues that fell upon Egypt during the time of Moses.
 During each of those earlier plagues, God’s people remained right in the midst of Egypt (in the land of Goshen), yet they were divinely protected.

 Notice how the Lord fully protected the Israelites during the plagues: